jroth01/Comp20/mbta/README.md

 - Clicking on a train will tell the user which station that train is closest to
 - Each train marker notes that train's ID number
-- Made train schedules broken into two tables for each station: one for trains headed to Alewife and another table for trains headed to braintree.
+- Made train schedules broken into two tables for each station: one for trains headed to Alewife and another table for trains headed to Ashmont / Braintree.
 - Train schedules list the train id, arrival time, and the time the trip info was last updated
 - Schedules sorted in ascending order by shortest arrival time